xakpc/DotnetPrompt/Docs/docs/getting_started.md

 > dotnet add package DotnetPrompt.LLM.OpenAI --version 1.0.0-alpha.1
 ```

-DotnetPrompt provides many blocks that can be used to build language model applications.
+DotnetPrompt provides several components that can be used to build language model applications.
-Blocks can be combined to create complex applications, or be used individually for simple applications.
+They can be combined to create complex applications, or be used individually for simple applications.

 ## LLMs: Get predictions from a language model

 DotnetPrompt's fundamental component is its `ILargeLanguageModel`,
 which serves as a client that calls a language model on a given input.
-We provide several out of the box implementations of the interface for different providers.
+We provide several out of the box implementations of the interface for different popular providers.

 Let's utilize the `OpenAIModel`, which employs the OpenAI REST API to generate completions based on the input prompt.